indranil143/Fade-Tac-Toe-Game/README.md

-# 🕹️ FadeTacToe - A Stylish Tic Tac Toe Game with Disappearing Moves
+# 🕹️ FadeTacToe - A Stylish Tic Tac Toe Game with Sound Effects and Disappearing Moves

 FadeTacToe is a visually enhanced version of the classic Tic Tac Toe game built with Python and Pygame.
 It introduces a fun mechanic: each player can have only **3 visible moves** on the board at a time.
 As new moves are made, older ones **fade** and then **disappear**, adding a dynamic visual twist to the strategy.
 Simple to play yet exciting, with sound effects, winner detection, and a smooth UI.